 - It protects loved ones and their wealth with increased cash flow and liquidity

 About 40% of people say they would feel more secure if their partner or spouse had greater life insurance coverage.
 Most of those people also overestimate how much life insurance costs.
-Why not purchase an additional policy for your spouse to provide peace of mind for both of you?
+Why not purchase an additional policy for your spouse and provide peace of mind for both of you?

 In addition to increased security, when both you and your spouse own dividend-paying whole life insurance policies from a mutual insurance company, you increase the power of your family bank.
 The family banking concept offers three main benefits.